vdphan/holberton-system_engineering-devops/README.md

-This project is to research, learn and understand deeply about bash script and its command.
+This project is to research, learn and understand deeply about bash script, devops and its command.